-The White Coat Ceremony is the first introduction to the Gold Foundation’s Community of Caring.
+The Gold Foundation established the White Coat Ceremony in 1993.
 The iconic ritual provides an important emphasis on compassionate, collaborative, scientifically excellent care from the very first day of training.
-The White Coat Ceremony was initiated in 1993 at Columbia University.

 A rite of passage

 Intended for first year students in medical, nursing and physician assistant programs, the White Coat Ceremony is a rite of passage that often takes place during the initial days of orientation.
 It serves to welcome students to healthcare practice and elevate the value of humanism as the core of healthcare.
 It provides a powerful emphasis on compassion in combination with scientific excellence.

 The most important element of the ceremony is the oath that students take in front of family members, school leadership and their peers to acknowledge their central obligation of caring for the patient.

 Individual schools decide what their ceremony will look like.
 But all ceremonies include an oath, speakers and some way to commemorate the occasion — whether it be with the presentation of a white coat to each student or some other icon of medicine, such as a stethoscope.

 The first White Coat Ceremony took place in 1993 at the Columbia University College of Physicians & Surgeons.
 At the time, Dr. Arnold Gold was a Professor of Clinical Neurology and Professor of Clinical Pediatrics there.
 He noted that the existing practice of having students take the Hippocratic Oath at the end of their medical training occurred four years too late.
 The Gold Foundation instituted the White Coat Ceremony as a way to emphasize humanism in medicine at the very start of medical education.
 Support from the Robert Wood Johnson Foundation helped advance the White Coat Ceremony far beyond Columbia.
 In just a few years the ceremony was adopted by nearly every medical school in North America.